What is this for?

 There is no charge to register a birth, but full or short birth certificates cost £11 each on the day of registration.

 A full birth certificate is required for ID purposes such as passport, national insurance, bank account, school application and other applications.
 A short birth certificate cannot be used for ID purposes.
+For more information visit the certificates and costs web page.

 What we need from you